Research & Resources

 TCG conducts an annual survey of compensation levels for over 70 job titles common among not-for-profit theatres.
 This survey is conducted as a service to participating TCG Member Theatres.
 The report is confidential and is made available exclusively to leaders of participating Member Theatres.

-Brain Bank is a peer network of theatre professionals, who have volunteered their time, guidance and support to their colleagues.
+The TCG Brain Bank is currently on hold as we assess the program.
+If you have questions about the TCG Brain Bank, and/or contacting a peer for knowledge exchange, please contact Ilana Rose.
+The TCG Brain Bank is a peer network of theatre professionals, who have volunteered their time, guidance and support to their colleagues.
 TCG gathers requests from those wanting to share their expertise (Knowledge Donors) and those seeking support (Peers), and facilitates matches based on the Knowledge Donor's experience and the Peer's stated challenges.
 Brain Bank is open to executive leaders, senior level staff and trustees at TCG Member Theatres.